-OPTION: Toll the East River and Harlem River Bridges
+Toll the East River and Harlem River Bridges

-Revenue: \$1 billion annually
+Revenue: More than \$1 billion annually

 This proposal, analyzed in more detail in the IBO report Bridge Tolls: Who Would Pay?
 And How Much? involves placing tolls on 12 city-owned bridges between Manhattan and Queens, Brooklyn, and the Bronx.
 In order to minimize backups and avoid the expense of installing toll booths or transponder readers at both ends of the bridges, a toll equivalent to twice the one-way toll on adjacent Metropolitan Transportation Authority (MTA) facilities would be charged to vehicles entering Manhattan, and no toll would be charged leaving Manhattan.
-The automobile toll on the four East River bridges would be \$11.08, equal to twice the oneway E-ZPass toll for the MTA-owned Hugh L. Carey (formerly Brooklyn-Battery) and Queens-Midtown tunnels.
-The automobile toll on the eight Harlem River bridges would be \$5.08, equal to twice the one-way E-ZPass toll for the MTA's Henry Hudson Bridge.
+The automobile toll on the four East River bridges would be \$11.52, equal to twice the one-way E-ZPass toll for the MTA-owned Hugh L. Carey (formerly Brooklyn-Battery) and Queens-Midtown tunnels.
+The automobile toll on the eight Harlem River bridges would be \$5.28, equal to twice the one-way E-ZPass toll for the MTA's Henry Hudson Bridge.
 A ninth Harlem River bridge, Willis Avenue, would not be tolled since it carries only traffic leaving Manhattan.
-The Ravitch Commission made a similar proposal in 2008.

-Estimated annual toll revenue would be \$725 million for the East River bridges and \$285 million for the Harlem River bridges, for a total of just over \$1 billion.
+Estimated annual toll revenue would be \$760 million for the East River bridges and \$290 million for the Harlem River bridges, for a total of \$1.05 billion.
 On all of the tolled bridges, buses would be exempt from payment.
 IBO's revenue estimates assume that trucks pay the same tolls as automobiles.
 If trucks paid more, as they do on bridges and tunnels that are currently tolled, there would be a corresponding increase in total revenue.
-IBO estimates that exempting all city residents from tolls would reduce revenue by more than half, to \$455 million.
+IBO estimates that exempting all city residents from tolls would reduce revenue by more than half, to \$475 million.
+Proposals to toll the East River and Harlem River bridges have also been suggested as part of congestion pricing plans to raise funds for public transit, which, if approved, would not raise revenue for the city.

-PROPONENTS MIGHT ARGUE that the tolls would provide a stable revenue source for the operating and capital budgets of the city Department of Transportation.
+Proponents might argue that the tolls would provide a stable revenue source for the operating and capital budgets of the city Department of Transportation.
 Many proponents could argue that it is appropriate to charge a user fee to drivers to compensate the city for the expense of maintaining the bridges, rather than paying for it out of general taxes borne by bridge users and nonusers alike.
 Transportation advocates argue that, although tolls represent an additional expense for drivers, they can make drivers better off by guaranteeing that roads, bridges, tunnels, and highways receive adequate funding.
 Some transportation advocacy groups have promoted tolls not only to generate revenue, but also as a tool to reduce traffic congestion and encourage greater transit use.
 Peak-load pricing (higher fares at rush hours than at other hours) is an option that could further this goal.
 If more drivers switch to public transit, people who continue to drive would benefit from reduced congestion and shorter travel times.
 A portion of the toll revenue could potentially be used to support improved public transportation alternatives.
 Finally, proponents might note that city residents or businesses could be charged at a lower rate than nonresidents to address local concerns.